 - A. Each year, following the effective date of this MOA until it expires or is terminated, CSX will provide the Signatories and other Consulting Parties a written report summarizing work undertaken and any tasks completed related to adversely affected historic properties, pursuant to the terms of this MOA.
-Such a report will include any scheduling changes proposed, problems encountered, and disputes and their resolution in the Signatories' efforts to carry out the terms of this MOA. - B. CSX will submit the summary report to the other Signatories, Consulting Parties, and Tribes annually commencing one (1) year from the date of the last signature on this MOA.
+Such a report will include any scheduling changes proposed, problems encountered, and disputes and their resolution in the Signatories' efforts to carry out the terms of this MOA. - B. CSX will submit the summary report to the other Signatories, Consulting Parties, and Tribes annually from the date of construction.
+Within NUMBER TBD (#) days of receipt of the summary report, the other Signatories may request a meeting to discuss the contents as a group.
+This meeting may occur in person or by teleconference or web meeting.